 NFL draft suit tracker: See 2022’s eye-catching looks

-See eye-catching looks from 2022's NFL Draft originally appeared on NBC Sports Chicago
+See eye-catching looks from 2022's NFL Draft originally appeared on NBC Sports Washington

 The NFL draft is in full swing, and this year's most talented prospects are ready to cross that stage and head into their professional football careers.